minkezhang/giga/README.md

 make
 ./tutorial.app
 ```

+All header and library files in the tutorial are symbolically linked to `tutorial/external/giga` -- removing the symoblic link, and cloning `giga` (and installing
+dependencies, as per above) into the same place will not break the `Makefile`.

 ```cpp
 // create a new file ('+') in the case it does not exist, and open with read-write properties